LOADING ...

 They was taking plaster tracks, foot prints, dog smelling prints, and

-mention the photography.
+the aerial photography.

 wallet and your belt."
 And I said, "Obie, I can you wanting my